It is defined as any instability in blood pressure that can lead to inadequate arterial blood flow to the organs.

 - Massive hemothorax.

-The patient’s illness and how the care is structured can lead to an imbalance in the supply and demand of oxygen, creating a situation in which any care activity (demand) overloads the supply, creating instability.
+The patient’s illness and how the care is structured can lead to an imbalance in the supply and demand of oxygen, creating a situation in which any care activity (request) overloads the collection, creating instability.

 As we age, the responsiveness of our autonomic nervous system to gravity-related fluid changes is diminished, putting us at greater risk for cardiac instability.

-This response may be related in part to an altered baroreflex function that causes an inappropriate autonomic response.
+This response may be related to an altered baroreflex function that causes an inappropriate autonomic response.

 Critically ill patients with a history of diabetes may be at increased risk for hemodynamic instability.
 Autonomic dysfunction increases as diabetic complications worsen.

-Another reason for hemodynamic instability in critically ill patients can be deduced from research on gravity and space flight.
+Another reason for hemodynamic instability in critically ill patients is research on gravity and space flight.

-Cardiovascular instability during a position change is often seen after patients spend long periods of time in a stationary position.
+Cardiovascular instability during a position change is often seen after patients spend long periods in a stationary position.

-When people change their gravitational reference from a lying position to a sitting position, the body goes through a series of physiological adaptations to maintain cardiovascular homeostasis.
+When people change their gravitational reference from a lying position to a sitting position, the body undergoes a series of physiological adaptations to maintain cardiovascular homeostasis.

 Critically ill patients may experience a similar adaptation when turning laterally, hanging on their legs, or standing up.